 I offer different types of reports and feedback.

-* Mentoring for specific books or aspects of writing.
+* Mentoring and personal tutoring for specific books or aspects of craft or process that writers are keen to develop.

 * A manuscript review covers: narrative content (e.g., overview of story, concept/theme, character, setting, genre conventions); narrative style (e.g., structure, narration, POV); a brief assessment of prose style and voice; and an assessment of the potential readership/market.
 I often find myself making suggestions for further reading too.
 A report is 2,500-3,000 words (and sometimes longer).